atmsillinois/time-series-and-eofs-KaitlynJesmonth/README.md

 # ATMS 523 Module-4

 Time Series and Empirical Orthogonal Function (EOF) analysis was completed in this project.
-The main goal in this exercise was to get more experience with using time series data and to make different visualizations to complete EOF analysis.
-Part 1 of this project focused on getting weather station data and computing some basic statistics from the NOAA Global Historical Climatology Network Daily (GHCN-D) data housed on Amazon Web Services.
-In Part 2, a bokeh interactive weather dashboard was created.
+The main goal in this exercise was to get more experience with time series data and to make different visualizations to complete EOF analysis.

 ## Setting Up
 In order to complete the EOF Analysis in Python, the eofs package (available on Github [here](https://github.com/ajdawson/eofs)) will be used.